ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 @hyperdrive: Engine(:hyperdrive.power, :hyperdrive.fuel)
 ```

-But we still can not refeul our engine without a mechanic.
+But we still can not refuel our engine without a mechanic.
 This brings us to the next example.

 ### Example Setup – Human